 - 24/7 customer support

-5 Best VPNs for Split-tunneling
+5 Best VPNs for Split Tunneling in 2022

 There are three different split-tunneling settings that users can configure ExpressVPN to follow: